 Such nominal rigidities include sticky prices, or wages, but could include some other mechanism preventing prices from instantaneously re-establishing equilibrium, as in the growing literature on behavioral economics.
 Other examples include coordination failures, animal spirits and indeterminacy of equilibrium.

 The critique by Chari et al. (2009) of the Smets-Wouters model was in part based on the implausibility of the identification of the shocks.
-More recently, the addition of news shocks or uncertainty shocks to models has been shown to markedly affect assessments of the sources of business cycle fluctuations.
+More recently, the addition of news shocks or uncertainty shocks to models has been shown to markedly affect assessments of the sources of business cycle fluctuations (Barsky and Sims, 2011; Fernández-Villaverde and Guerrón-Quintana, 2020).

 The wealth channel is not necessarily distinct from channels associated with credit frictions such as the collateral channel.
 For example, an increase in house prices renders the homeowner better off in terms of household wealth, but they nonetheless may be constrained in their ability to consume out of that wealth.
 If, however, the rise in house prices relaxes a collateral constraint, homeowners may find that they can borrow more against home equity than had been the case previously.
-Cooper (2013) shows using PSID data that the effects of rising house prices in the U.S. operate more through relaxing collateral constraints than through a pure wealth effect.
+Cooper (2013) shows using PSID data that the effects of rising house prices in the US operate more through relaxing collateral constraints than through a pure wealth effect.

 The classification of channels is not unique.
 Indeed, several of the ones noted here are sometimes collectively referred to as the credit channel.
 See, e.g., Bernanke and Gertler (1995).

-Picking up on a theme advanced by Ball, Mankiw and Romer (1988), Keen and Koenig (2018) study how different monetary policy regimes in the U.S. imply differences in price and wage setting over time.
+Picking up on a theme advanced by Ball et al. (1988), Keen and Koenig (2018) study how different monetary policy regimes in the U.S. imply differences in price and wage setting over time.

 For example, the models employ the same naming convention for aggregate macro variables and use the same timing assumptions.
 Consequently, in many instances it is relatively straightforward to construct standardized monetary policy experiments, particularly for monetary policy shocks carried out with Taylor-type rules.

-The calibrated models are sometimes relatively simple, close in spirit to the New Keynesian benchmark model.
-It is an empirical question whether these calibrated models adequately capture the dynamics of the US economy.
 We generally follow the MMB regarding whether a model is calibrated or estimated (as indicated by model name prefixes where NK designates a calibrated model and US an estimated models for the United States).
 However, we judged that the models NK_IR04 and NK_MCN99cr involved enough estimation that we coded them as estimated, while US_VMDno was primarily calibrated and thus coded as such.

 Many of the models we use include their own model-specific monetary policy rules.
 However, because comparisons across models using different rules is untenable, we do not use those rules.